-Merry Christmas and best whishes from the Thinkinetic team, in this awful year we want to thank you specially to all users who have purchased or renewed their Pulldownit licenses, at Thinkinetic we continue working every day and indeed we finish 2020 with a strong set of improvements in performance and usability to Pulldownit 4.x either for 3ds Max or Maya, thats not all, we are preparing a new version of the software to be released in next months, with new features and enhancements we expect will be useful for your productions, take a look to this blog form time to time,next version of Pulldownit will be announced and featured hear.
+Merry Christmas and best whishes from the Thinkinetic team, in this awful year we want to thank specially to all users who have purchased or renewed their Pulldownit licenses, at Thinkinetic we continue working every day and indeed we finish 2020 with a strong set of improvements in performance and usability to Pulldownit 4.x either for 3ds Max or Maya, thats not all, we are preparing a new version of the software to be released in next months, with new features and enhancements we expect will be useful for your productions, take a look to this blog from time to time, next version of Pulldownit will be announced and featured hear.

 thank you for trusting our tools in this dificult year, stay safe and have a merry christmas and a plenty of joy New Year!

 Thinkinetic is proud sponsor of this year “My own 2020” challenge by Evermotion.